dianeooty/employees-sql-database/README.md

-# sql-challenge
+# employees-database
-This is my Module 9 Challenge for my Data Analytics and Visualization Boot Camp.
-My task is to complete a research on a company's employment history from the 1980s to 1990s.
+My task is to complete a research on Pewlett Hackards's employment history from the 1980s to 1990s.

 ## Table of Contents